 To disable the DHCP requests that are periodically sent from the DeviceMaster when running the DeviceMaster in MAC mode (not using a static IP address), use the following procedure:

-- 1. If necessary, access the Properties page for the DeviceMaster (Page 37). - 2.
+- 1. If necessary, access the Properties page for the DeviceMaster using the Device Manager (Page 37). - 2.
 Click the Network Connections tab and then click Program Addresses into Device.